 - Eurostar Plus Shopping gives you 10% off your purchases at Galeries Lafayette in both Paris and Lille.

 Environment Issues and 'Tread Lightly'

-In April 2006, Eurostar launched their ‘Tread Lightly' initiative, aiming to make all Eurostar journeys to and from St Pancras International carbon neutral.
-They also have an ambitious programme to reduce overall carbon emissions by 25% by 2012.
-They are working towards reaching zero waste being sent to landfill and 80% of all their waste is recycled.
+In 2007, Eurostar launched their ‘Tread Lightly' initiative, aiming to make all Eurostar journeys to and from St Pancras International carbon neutral.
+They have new goals established that include reducing train energy use by 5% and plastics and paper usage by 50%.

 Take a look at the bags used by Eurostar managers in the UK, France, and Belgium.
 They’re created entirely from recycled Eurstaff raincoats, lining material from suits and antimacassars.

 A Little History and Some Fascinating Facts

 Eurostar runs through the Channel Tunnel (also popularly known as the Chunnel), a 50.5 km (31.4 miles) undersea rail tunnel which goes from Folkestone in Kent in the UK to Coquelles in Pas-de-Calais near Calais in northern France.
 75 meters (250 ft) deep at its lowest point it has the distinction of having the longest undersea portion of any tunnel in the world.